-MTT 111 Machine Tool Theory and Practice I (3-6-5) This course is an introduction to the basic operation of machine shop equipment.
-This course is typically taught only in the fall semester.
+MTT 111 Machine Tool Theory and Practice I (3-6-5)

+This course is an introduction to the basic operation of machine shop equipment.
+This course is typically offered in the fall semester.

-MTT 112 Machine Tool Theory and Practice II (3-6-5) This course is a combination of the basic theory and operation of machine shop equipment.
+MTT 112 Machine Tool Theory and Practice II (3-6-5)

+This course is a combination of the basic theory and operation of machine shop equipment.
 Prerequisite with a grade of "C" or higher: MTT 111.
-This course is typically taught only in the spring semester.
+This course is typically offered in the spring semester.

-MTT 249 Introduction to Cam
+MTT 249 Introduction to Cam (3-0-3)

 This course covers the basic commands necessary to create a simple part program for CNC machines using a graphics programming software.
-This course is typically taught only in the fall semester.
+This course is typically offered in the fall semester.